Cheong Chun Yin: Arrest and trial

 On 16 June 2008, 24-year-old Cheong Chun Yin was arrested by the Central Narcotics Bureau (CNB) at Arab Street in Singapore, after the police received information that he allegedly passed a bag containing heroin to another person.
 Cheong was thus charged with drug trafficking.
-Under the Misuse of Drugs Act, should one trafficked at least 15g of heroin, he/she will face the death penalty in Singapore.
-At the same time, Cheong’s 54-year-old accomplice Pang Siew Fum (彭秀芳 Péng Xiùfāng), a Malaysian, was captured in Toa Payoh, after Cheong passed to her a bag which contained around 2.726 kg of diamorphine at Changi Airport after he arrived in Singapore from Myanmar.
+Under the Misuse of Drugs Act, should one traffick at least 15g of heroin, he/she will face the death penalty in Singapore.
+At the same time, Cheong’s 54-year-old accomplice Pang Siew Fum (彭秀芳 Péng Xiùfāng), a Malaysian, was captured in Toa Payoh, after Cheong passed her a bag containing around 2.726 kg of diamorphine at Changi Airport after he arrived in Singapore from Myanmar.
 There were also 5 kg of heroin found packed in two more bags inside Pang's HDB flat at Toa Payoh, where she and her Singaporean husband Chow Yoke Jee lived.

 Cheong and Pang were later brought to trial together in the High Court of Singapore before one of its judges Choo Han Teck.
 Pang was represented by prominent lawyer Subhas Anandan and his two associates Irving Choh and Lim Bee Li, while Cheong was represented by both Ramesh Tiwary and Adrian Chong in his defence.

-Cheong stated in his testimony that he, in 2006, first met one of his regular customers named Lau De at his Malaysia’s disc stall.
+Cheong stated in his testimony that in 2006 he first met one of his regular customers, a man named Lau De, at his Malaysia’s disc stall.
 After knowing Lau De for two to three months, Cheong enquired about his line of business and even asked Lau De if there was any quick way to make money.
 Lau De replied that he was engaged in smuggling gold bars, thereby evading taxes.
 Cheong said that he did not believe Lau De at that time, thinking it would not be so easy to carry out such illegal activities.
 Later, after Lau De introduced to him a friend, who was decked in gold accessories, when he patronise his stall in March 2008, Cheong believed that Lau De was a gold smuggler and he thus accepted an offer to smuggle gold from Lau De two months later, which led to him travelling to Myanmar and later to Singapore where he received a bag from a middleman.
 The bag, Cheong said, was checked by him but he did not find drugs and only felt something hard in its interior sides and thus assumed they were gold.
 For this, the lawyers of Cheong argued that Cheong had no knowledge of the drugs and thus he should not be held liable to drug trafficking charges based on the presumption that he knew he was carrying drugs.